logo

 The NPS scheme offers the investors two types of accounts i.e Tier-1 account & Tier 2 account.

-Tier-1 Account has a lock-in till the retirement of individuals i.e withdrawals are not allowed before the retirement.
-And in Tier-2 Account, the individuals can make withdrawals at any time as per the needs & requirements.
+Tier-1 Account has a lock-in till the retirement of individuals i.e. withdrawals are not allowed before retirement.
+In Tier-2 Accounts, individuals can make withdrawals at any time as per their needs & requirements.
 So, the Tier-2 account provides high liquidity.

 Premature withdrawals(anytime before the retirement) from this account are allowed but subject to some conditions that are: